vertica/vertica-containers/UDx-container/README.md

 # Testing the container

-> **NOTE**: This section describes testing the UDx container after you modified the container with any of the tools in this repository.
-For testing your UDx, see [Testing your UDx](#testing-your-udx).
+> **NOTE**: This section describes how to test a UDx container that was modified with the tools in this repository.

 The `make test` target calls a few `vsdk-*` scripts to test that your container was built correctly.
 Then, it mounts the following directories in the UDx container filesystem to replicate your local development environment:
 - `/home/<user-name>`